aileen-r/advent-of-code-2022/README.md

 - unit testing speeds up debugging
 - when in doubt, use extra brackets for complex conditionals

+## Day 03

+Pretty simple.
+Wasted some time asserting against a wrong value in my `parse` unit test.

+Learned:
+- `return variable1, variable2` returns a tuple.
+- `/` division always returns a float in Python 3. `//` can be used to return an integer.
+- first brush with generators, which seem to be used a lot in the Python community.

 ## How to run

 ### Prerequisites